 Addressable fire alarms are crucial in large shopping centre premises, so the area of the fire can be pinpointed exactly, saving valuable time.

 Smart intruder alarms can trigger a call to the security team either on site or outsourced.

 Having access control keeps access points to a minimum, and makes sure that the boundary between public and private areas of the shopping centre is secure.

 Standard access control is usually pin codes, access pass/fob or an intercom.

 There will be a list of authorised persons with the relevant access and each device will only allow certain people through to the secure location.

-Security gates and barriers are typically used in shopping centre car parks - which can also be integrated with the business CCTV.
+Security barriers are typically used in shopping centre car parks - which can also be integrated with the business CCTV.